ttsvetko/HTML5-Desktop-Notifications/README.md

 ## Limitations
 <ul>
     <li>Notifications could not be "styled" - Only icon(for some browsers and OS), title and body could be changed.</li>
     <li>IE9+ supports *.ico file types only for an overlay icon.
 No notification title or notification description.
-Just an icon.</li>
+Recommended icon size is 16px x 16px.</li>
     <li>For Chrome & Safari running on MacOS the icon of the notification could not be changed - it is always Chrome or Safari icon.</li>
 </ul>